Lulu-Soso/P7_algorithme_de_recherche/README.md

 //////////////////// branch Native-Loops-Method //////////////////////
 in folfer pages:
--> you can see the native loops method for filterRecipes in app.js file
+-> you can see the native loops method for function filterRecipes in app.js file

 //////////////////// branch Oject-Array-Method //////////////////////
 in folfer pages:
--> you can see the object array method for filterRecipes in app.js file
+-> you can see the object array method for function filterRecipes in app.js file